FollyMaddy/Philips-P2000-Emulation/README.md

 The best way is to edit the basic file before using.

-I have built in a workaround for the multiple line issue but will not always work if the second line starts with a number and a space.
+I have built in a workaround for the multiple line issue but this will not always work if the second line starts with a number and a space.